Borel sets without perfectly many overlapping translations, II: Introduction

 The existence of Borel sets with large squares but no perfect squares was studied and resolved in Shelah \cite{Sh:522}.
 We say that a set $B\subseteq \can\times\can$ contains a $\mu$--square (perfect square, respectively), if there is a set $X$ of cardinality $\mu$ (a perfect set $X$, respectively) such that $X\times X\subseteq B$.
 It was shown in \cite[Section 1]{Sh:522} that \begin{quotation} it is consistent that for every ordinal $\alpha<\omega_1$, there is a Borel subset of $\can\times\can$ containing an $\aleph_\alpha$--square but no perfect square. \end{quotation} As a matter of fact the problem was given a more complete answer.
 A rank on models in a countable vocabulary (called here {\em a splitting rank\/}, see Definition \ref{defofrank}) occured to be closely related to the question when we can force $\Sigma^0_2$ sets with $\mu$--squares but without perfect squares.
 The first $\lambda$, called $\lambda_{\omega_1}$, such that there is no model with universe $\lambda$, countable vocabulary and countable rank is a cutting point here.
 Every $\Sigma^1_1$ set containing a $\lambda_{\omega_1}$--square must contain a perfect square.
 On the other hand for each cardinal $\mu< \lambda_{\omega_1}$ some ccc forcing notion adds a $\Sigma^0_2$ set containing a $\mu$--square but no perfect square.
 The cardinal $\lambda_{\omega_1}$ is quite mysterious: it satisfies $\aleph_{\omega_1} \leq \lambda_{\omega_1}\leq \beth_{\omega_1}$ and (its close relative) cannot be increased by ccc forcing, but not much more is known.

 Thinking about subsets of the plane as relations, one may wonder for what kinds of relations we have similar results.
 Several questions may be reduced to the existence of large squares for special kinds of Borel subsets of $\can\times \can$.
-For instance, if $A\subseteq \can$ then a $\mu$--square included in the {\em spectrum of translation $k$--disjointness of $A$,}
+For instance, for $A\subseteq \can$ let the {\em spectrum of translation $k$--disjointness of $A$\/} be defined as